-Press the Home button
+Method 1: Press the Home button

-Ever got yourself in a situation where you were playing a game and your Switch decides to just get unresponsive?
-Well, by press the Home button, you can exit the game right away and be back on the home screen.
-Though you will have to keep mashing the Home button to get out of the game.
+Ever got yourself in a situation where you were playing a game and your Switch decided to just get unresponsive?
+Well, by pressing the Home button, you can exit the game right away and be back on the home screen.
+However, you will have to keep mashing the Home button to get out of the game.

 Dock the Switch